Andrzej Selerowicz: Life and career

 In 2000, he worked at the Documentation Centre of Austrian Resistance archives in Vienna, where he collaborated in the research about the persecution by the German and Austrian Nazis and about bringing them to trial after World War II.
 He was also coauthor of research results published in 2009 in Austria.
 He took part in several scientific conferences in Austria, Germany and Poland about this topic and published several articles.

 On the occasion of the 30th anniversary of Operation Hyacinth, he published a novel, combining authentic historical facts with a fictional story, giving a focused picture of the interrogation of 11,000 gay men by the police and security agents in Poland from 1985 to 1987 and the resulting "pink files".
-It was published in Cracow:
+It was published in Kraków: